 ‘Injustice’ is the final track on the set and it doesn’t let you down, in fact the audience were disappointed that this was there last song because it meant the night was over….always an encore though eh?
 But while they might have been sad that the night was over they sure did love this track.
 This song took all the energy of the previous songs and used it well, it had a lot of rhythm and a fantastic beat to it that it my opinion is hard to beat…sorry dumb joke.
 But honestly though this was a fitting song to go out on and it maintained the consistent Always Monday style without seeming repetitive or overplayed.

-So that’s what I thought of their Battle of the Band’s set list and if you want to check it out then follow this link to their Youtube and if you want to keep up to date with what’s going on with the band then like them on Facebook and follow them on Twitter.
+So that’s what I thought of Always Monday’s Battle of the Band’s set list and if you want to check that out then head on over to YouTube.
+You can also support the band by following them on Facebook and Twitter.

 First Published on: www.newhellfireclub.co.uk